aamirahmad/mhls_utias_dataset/README.md

     https://github.com/aamirahmad/utiasdata_to_rosbags

-3. Makse sure you have latest versions of the following libraries installed
+3. Make sure you have latest versions of the following libraries installed

    1. boost
    2. eigen
    3. g2o

-4. you might have to add the location of installed g2o libraries in the CMakeLists.txt of this package
+4. You might have to add the location of installed g2o libraries in the CMakeLists.txt of this package

 ==================================
 Instructions to use this package.